Influenza in the ACT

 2016 ACT Health Sector Winter Plan

-The Population Health Division has continued to work closely with ACT Medicare Local and both Canberra and Calvary Hospitals to undertake specific winter preparedness activities to assist the broader ACT health sector to effectively mitigate the risks and manage the consequences of winter outbreaks of infectious disease.
+The Population Health Division has continued to work closely with ACT Medicare Local and both Canberra and Calvary Hospitals to undertake specific winter preparedness activities.
+The activities are designed to assist the broader ACT health sector to effectively mitigate the risks and manage the consequences of winter outbreaks of infectious disease.